About to welcome your first baby and not sure what to do? Discover 5 baby tips for dads in the newborn stage to survive and thrive.

 Keeping track of all your baby’s latest feedings and diaper changes can feel overwhelming.
 Get a convenient way to track feeding and diaper times with my FREE printable tracker!
 Download it below:

-Get more tips for new dads:
+Get more baby tips for dads:

 - Top Parenting Books All Moms and Dads Should Read